namratasaun/lazySuspense/README.md

 React + TypeScript example demonstrating lazy loading and code splitting using React.lazy and Suspense.

+# Solution

 This project demonstrates how to implement lazy loading and code splitting in a React application using TypeScript.
 It uses `React.lazy` and `Suspense` to dynamically load components and routes, improving the application's performance by reducing the initial bundle size.

 ## Feature 1 (Lazy Loading Pages)

-- **Lazy Loading pages**: Pages/Routes like `Profile` are loaded only when needed, reducing the initial load time.
+- **Lazy Loading pages**: Pages/Routes like `Profile` and `About` are loaded only when needed, reducing the initial load time.
 Routes are split into separate chunks, ensuring that only the required code is loaded for each route.
 - We have not lazy loaded the home page as it is visible in the first fold and it might affect FCP in that case
 - **React Router Integration**: The project uses `react-router-dom` for navigation between pages.
 - **Custom Loading Delay**: Demonstrates adding a delay before loading components using a custom `wait` function.